PAIR-code/what-if-tool/website/src/faqs.md

     f-title: "How are counterfactuals calculated?",
     f-copy: "

-In the What-If Tool, Counterfactuals are data points that are most similar to a selected datapoint, but are classified differently by a model.
+In the What-If Tool, Counterfactuals are datapoints that are most similar to a selected datapoint, but are classified differently by a model.

 For binary classification models, counterfactuals are the most similar datapoint to a selected datapoint that is predicted in the opposite class or label by a model.

 For regression models, counterfactuals are calculated when the difference in prediction score between the selected datapoint and a candidate counterfactual is equal or greater to the “counterfactual threshold”.
 The counterfactual threshold default is set to the standard deviation of the prediction values and can be adjusted by the user.

 For multi-class models, the counterfactual is the most similar datapoint to a selected datapoint, but is classified as any class other than the selected datapoint’s class.

 Read [this tutorial](/learn/tutorials/counterfactuals/) for more information.